wa3l/mailr/README.md

     "message": "Email queued to be sent by Mailgun."
 }
 ```
+Additionally, the app has an `/emails` endpoint that accepts a `page` parameter (as in `/emails/2` for instance).
+This endpoint requires Basic Auth with the username always being `api` and a password of your choosing.
+See the **Environment Variables** section for more on that.

 ##Installation
 1. First, clone the repo: `git clone git@github.com:wa3l/mailr.git`

-2. If you use [virtualenv](http://virtualenv.readthedocs.org/en/latest/), which it's recommended that you do, then go ahead and create a new environment `virtualenv vent` and activate it `source venv/bin/activate`.
+2. If you use [virtualenv](http://virtualenv.readthedocs.org/en/latest/), which it's recommended that you do, then go ahead and create a new environment `virtualenv venv` and activate it `source venv/bin/activate`.
 This will create a `venv` directory which contains a local environment with all the libraries that you need, as well as `pip` and a Python interpreter.
 The `venv` directory is included in `.gitignore`.

 3. Now do `pip install -r requirements.txt` to install all the required libraries listed in `requirements.txt`.
+4. You need PostgreSQL installed on your system.
+Refer to the official [website](http://www.postgresql.org) for instructions on how to install it.
+In my experience, [Postgres.app](http://postgresapp.com) is the most convenient way to install it on OS X. See the **Environment Variables** section for instructions on how to link a database to the code.

 ##Running

 To run the app, you have two options.

 1. By typing `python mailr.py`. **Note that you need to set your API keys in `.bashrc`**.
-See the **API Keys** section for more information.
+See the **Environment Variables** section for more information.

 2. By using [foreman](https://github.com/ddollar/foreman), a tool that lets you run multiple processes needed for your application using a `Procfile`.
 This is necessary for deploying the app on Heroku.
 In fact, foreman is installed by default when you install the [Heroku CLI tool](https://devcenter.heroku.com/categories/command-line), so this is a great way to have it installed.
 Once you have foreman installed, **you need to set up your API keys in a `.env` file**.
-See the **API Keys** section for more information.
+See the **Environment Variables** section for more information.

     Now you can do `foreman start`
 To start the app at `http://localhost:5000`.